Chasing the light: Shadowing, collimation, and the super-Eddington growth of infant black holes in JWST broad-line AGNs: An approach to supercritical accretion

+where $e=|\Phi|-\ell^2/(2r^2)$ is the specific binding energy, $\Omega=\ell/r^2$ is the angular velocity, and $\dot M$ is the accretion rate.
 Neglecting radial advection, global energy conservation requires that the total energy gain be compensated by radiative losses, $L_{\rm gen}=L_{\rm rad}$.
-By equating Equations (\ref{eq:Lrad}) and (\ref{eq:Lgen}) one can calculate the accretion rate $\dot M$.
+By equating Equations (\ref{eq:Lrad}) and (\ref{eq:Lgen}) one can then calculate the accretion rate.
 Note that, rather than assuming a value for the constant ${\cal C}$ in the specific angular momentum distribution, in these models one can equivalently specify $\dot M$.
+Whether the surface conditions described above correspond to a fully realizable 3D equilibrium remains an open question, which is only partially addressed in global magneto-hydrodynamic simulations \citep[e.g.,][]{Jiang2014,Jiang2019,Pacucci2024,Zhang2025}.

-\subsection{Constructing Models}
+\subsection{Constructing models}